gh-assan/physics-simulation-studio/architecture/tech-spec.md

 With the foundational architecture in place, development can proceed along a logical, iterative path.
 A potential roadmap for the studio's evolution could include the following phases:

-#### Phase 1: Core Implementation
+#### Phase 1: Core Implementation (Completed/In Progress)

-- Build the minimal, type-safe ECS framework (World, EntityManager, ComponentManager, SystemManager)
+- **Build the minimal, type-safe ECS framework**: *Completed*.
+The core ECS (World, EntityManager, ComponentManager, SystemManager) is implemented and tested.
-- Implement the PluginManager and the ISimulationPlugin contract
+- **Implement the PluginManager and the ISimulationPlugin contract**: *Completed*.
+The plugin system is in place, allowing for modular extensions.
-- Develop the first RigidBodyPlugin integrating Rapier.rs for 2D and 3D rigid-body dynamics
+- **Develop the first RigidBodyPlugin integrating Rapier.rs for 2D and 3D rigid-body dynamics**: *In Progress*.
+The basic structure for the rigid-body plugin is defined, and integration with Rapier.rs is underway.

-#### Phase 2: Studio UI and Interaction
+#### Phase 2: Studio UI and Interaction (In Progress/Planned)

-- Build the core studio UI shell, including the main viewport, toolbar, and timeline controls
+- **Build the core studio UI shell, including the main viewport, toolbar, and timeline controls**: *In Progress*.
+Initial UI elements are being developed.
-- Integrate a rendering engine (e.g., Three.js) via a decoupled RenderSystem
+- **Integrate a rendering engine (e.g., Three.js) via a decoupled RenderSystem**: *In Progress*.
+Three.js integration is being set up.
-- Implement the data-driven PropertyInspectorSystem using Tweakpane
+- **Implement the data-driven PropertyInspectorSystem using Tweakpane**: *Planned*.
+This will be a key feature for real-time parameter tweaking.
-- Develop the SceneSerializer for saving/loading scenes and enabling sharing via URL parameters
+- **Develop the SceneSerializer for saving/loading scenes and enabling sharing via URL parameters**: *Planned*.
+Essential for persistence and sharing.

-#### Phase 3: Expanding Simulation Capabilities
+#### Phase 3: Expanding Simulation Capabilities (Planned)

 - Develop a second major simulation plugin, such as one for soft-body physics or fluid dynamics (leveraging the experimental SPH support in engines like Cannon-es as a reference)
 - This step would serve to validate the extensibility of the core architecture
 - Explore more advanced simulation types, such as optics, which was a planned feature for projects like Physion

-#### Phase 4: Community and Ecosystem
+#### Phase 4: Community and Ecosystem (Planned)

 - Formalize the plugin API and create detailed documentation for third-party developers
 - Build a simple online repository or registry where users can discover and share community-created plugins, similar to the component ecosystems seen in frameworks like A-Frame

-#### Phase 5: Beyond the Frontend
+#### Phase 5: Beyond the Frontend (Planned)

 - As the studio matures, consider developing an optional backend service
 - This could provide user accounts, cloud-based storage for scenes and assets, and collaborative editing features